jeffknupp/sandman/README.rst

     register((Artist, Album, Playlist))

 And if you wanted to add custom logic for an endpoint?
 Or change the endpoint name?
+Or change your top level json object name?
 Or add validation?
 All supported.
-Here's a "fancy" class
+Here's a "fancy" class definition:
-definition:

 .. code:: python